 Using local suppliers and Guernsey produce is very important to the team.

-Our Chefs now work in an energy efficient environment, and as winners of Investec's Sustainability in action in 2014 and holders of Green Tourism's silver level we endeavour to reduce our impact on the environment in every way we can.
+Our Chefs now work in an energy efficient environment, and as past winners of Investec's Sustainability in action award and holders of Green Tourism's silver level we endeavour to reduce our impact on the environment in every way we can.

 a' la carte menu

 Choose from our eclectic and frequently changing a' la carte menu.
 Dishes include the freshest Guernsey seafood and succulent Guernsey steaks.